 Key management personnel include those positions that had authority and responsibility for planning, directing and controlling the activities of the Foundation.
 The remuneration and other terms of employment for key executive management personnel are specified in employment contracts.
-The contracts provide for the provision of short term employee benefits, post employment benefits and other benefits.
+The contracts provide for the provision of short term employee benefits, post employment benefits and other benefits

 The Executive Officer (EO) was appointed on 11 October 1999 under a common law contract.
 The EO is responsible for the efficient, effective and economic administration of the Foundation.
-Short term employee benefits including base salary, allowances and leave entitlements of \$99,494 (2013: \$99,860) and superannuation benefits of \$9,203 (2013: \$8,651) were paid to the EO.
-Non- monetary benefits consisting of the provision of a motor vehicle were also provided.
+Short term employee benefits including base salary, allowances and leave entitlements of \$106,440 (2015: \$116,931) and superannuation benefits of \$10,111 (2015: \$9,783) were paid to or on behalf of the EO.
+Non-monetary benefits consisting of the provision of a motor vehicle were also provided.